pwstegman/junit-5-vscode-example/README.md

 ## Introduction

+This is a super simple example project that demonstrates how to use JUnit 5 with Visual Studio Code.

 I installed the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), then I created a simple java project in vscode by doing: